 Erin Matthews, a rather average English girl who just graduated from school, decides to accompany her Jewish friend Eliza to Israel, where the latter, being half-Israeli herself, is due to report to her mandatory service in the Israeli Defence Forces.

-As Erin sets off, she finds the diary of her secretive and estranged grandfather Len - now eighty years old and paralysed by a stroke - who was in Palestine himself for a few years, stationed as a soldier in the 6th Airborne Division during the end of its British colonial tenure.
+As Erin sets off, she finds the diary of her secretive and estranged grandfather Len - now eighty years old, paralysed by a stroke and at death's doorstep - who was in Palestine himself for a few years, stationed as a soldier in the 6th Airborne Division during the end of its British colonial tenure.